khs1994-docker/lnmp/kubernetes/docs/guide/install.md

 $ kubectl cluster-info

-$ kubectl get all --all-namespaces
+$ kubectl get all -A

 $ kubectl get componentstatuses